ambervdberg/azure-function-bots/src/functions/notion-api/notion.md

 #### Parameters:

 - `workspace` (optional): The workspace to retrieve the page from.
-If not provided, the default workspace is used.
+If not provided, the first known workspace is used.
 - `query`: The query to search for.

 ### page